 Are there any limitations?

 It’s important to know that private cord blood banking is not covered by insurance.
-It is also unknown how long cord blood can be successfully stored.
+It also is unknown how long cord blood can be successfully stored.
 Although the probability of needing cord blood is remote, research is ongoing to fully understand the potential uses for this resource.